Hot Air Ballooning in Teotihuacán: Above the Pyramids of Mexico City

 As a flight attendant, I’m not afraid of flying, but when I came across the idea of flying over the pyramids ofTeotihuacán in a hot air balloon in Mexico City, I felt quite queasy.
 Ballooning in Mexico is different from my day job after all.
 The pyramids of Teotihuacán are not the most famous pyramids in Mexico, but they can be reached in about an hour’s drive from the center of Mexico City.
 A good opportunity, then, if you are just in town.

-Book balloon ride in Teotihuacán here*.
+Book your balloon ride in Teotihuacán here*

-Ballooning: The first time
+Ballooning in Mexico: The first time

 Unique: In a hot air balloon over the pyramids of Teotihuacán.